Aioli

 If you’ve ever seen my mayonnaise post, I use a food processor to make that, but for aioli I don’t think there’s a point to breaking out the machinery.

-We only use the egg yolk here, and about half the oil that the mayonnaise calls for.
+We only use the egg yolk here instead of the whole egg, and about half the oil that the mayonnaise calls for.
 There’s a little bit of whisking, but not an amount that will make your arm feel like it’s about to fall off.
+So feel free to leave the immersion blender in the cabinet.

 It’s actually nice to have a bit less to work with here, as freshly made aioli will not last you more than 4-5 days.
-I’ll share plenty of ways to use it further down in the post, but my two favorite uses are for sandwiches and potato recipes (like fries…oh boy do I love fries dipped in aioli).
+I’ll share plenty of ways to use it further down in the post, but my two favorite uses are for sandwiches and potato recipes (like Homemade French Fries…oh boy do I love fries dipped in aioli).

-In a large and very clean mixing bowl, combine one large egg yolk, salt, lemon juice, and pressed garlic:
+In a large and very clean mixing bowl, combine one large egg yolk, kosher salt, lemon juice, and pressed garlic cloves.

-I prefer to use an actual garlic press (affiliate) here instead of mincing the garlic finely, because it almost “juices” the garlic so it distributes really well into the spread.
+I prefer to use an actual garlic press (affiliate) here instead of mincing the garlic finely, because it almost “juices” the garlic so that the garlic flavor distributes really well into the spread.

-If you don’t have one, mince the garlic as finely as you can, then smash it with the side of your knife to turn it into more of a paste-like texture.
+If you don’t have a garlic press, mince the garlic as finely as you can, then smash it with the side of your knife to turn it into more of a garlic paste.

 Whisk the ingredients to combine: